rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 5. Press the power button SW3 on the Ultra96 board to power it up.

 ### Testing your Devices
+The MicroZed should power up automatically when you plug in the microUSB cable.
+Ensure that D2 (blue LED) and D5 (green LED) on the MicroZed SoM are illuminated.
+The Ultra96 should power up after pressing SW3.
+You should see DS6 and DS9 (green LEDs) illuminated.
+(Need to define what we do with user LEDs)

 ## Outcomes
 In this lab, you installed prerequisites to your workstation and installed lab prerequisites to the AWS Cloud in your account.
 You learned about how AWS IoT credentials are configured in and deployed to a development board environment.